fbpx

 Eight casino license applications (including one in this district at 686 1st Avenue) were submitted to the State and have entered public review.
 The State has posted application materials for all eight submissions.

-The Community Advisory Committee held its first meeting on July 17th.
+The Community Advisory Committee held its first meeting on July 17, 2025.
 During the meeting, the committee took care of some procedural matters and heard a presentation from the casino license applicant team.
 You can view a video of the meeting here.
-The dates of future meetings and public hearings are still to be determined, but details will be posted as soon as they are confirmed.
-For the latest information, consult the Gaming Facility Location Board website.

 It is a good idea to read this entire Q&A page, as it may answer your questions.